How to Become a Patent Lawyer: A Comprehensive Overview

 Whether you realize it or not, patent lawyers have their hands in countless things that you interact with daily.
 Patent lawyers help solo inventors and businesses protect their intellectual property.
 Their work spans from securing a patent for a gadget or pharmaceutical drug to enforcing copyrights for a song or book to helping trademark a brand’s logo and slogan.

 As you can probably imagine, a patent lawyer’s responsibilities vary.
-Many spend their days drafting and filing patent applications, researching and advising clients on the originality of their ideas, and defending intellectual property against infringement.
+Many spend their days drafting and filing documents such as patent applications, researching and advising clients on the originality of their ideas, defending intellectual property against infringement, and collaborating with other attorneys via cloud-based legal tools.

 Is it difficult to become a patent attorney?